 So now you understand why banks, title companies, and escrow companies hire third party notary loan signing agents.

 But they can't just hire any notary public who has an active commission.
 They need to hire a notary public who has knowledge of the mortgage industry - a notary public who knows where a borrower needs to sign, date, and initial on all the loan documents.

 A notary public who know loans documents is known as a notary loan signing agent.

 Now, some of you may be wondering, "Why can’t banks or escrow offices send out documents to be signed with e-signature, which in theory could eliminate a fraudulent notary AND act as a neutral third party?"

 There are actually a few reasons why esignings don’t occur:

-At the most if lenders went to eSignings it would have to be a mixture of electronic signatures and printed out loan docs, like a deed of trust or mortgage, that would required live signatures and ultimately still require a live notary signing agent.
+At the most, if lenders went to eSignings it would have to be a mixture of electronic signatures and printed out loan docs, like a deed of trust or mortgage, that would require live signatures and ultimately still require a live notary signing agent.